EU undergraduate funding

 Continuing students

 If you have completed your course and are considering further study then do seek advice.
-If you are considering a transfer of study, please contact a UWE Bristol Money Adviser
+If you are considering a transfer of study, please contact a UWE Bristol Money Adviser.

-If you need advice on the EU Settlement Scheme, please contact the UWE Immigration Advice Service.
+For advice on the EU Settlement Scheme, please contact the UWE Immigration Advice Service.

-For information on how the changes have affected Student Finance Wales, Student Awards Agency for Scotland and Student Finance Northern Ireland, please contact your funding provider directly.
+If you will be funded by Student Finance Wales, Student Awards Agency for Scotland and Student Finance Northern Ireland, please contact your funding provider directly.

 New students

-New students arriving after 31 December 2020 – without 'settled'/'pre-settled' status
+New students without 'settled'/'pre-settled' status

 For further information see immigration permissions, deadlines and new requirements.